spring-attic/spring-bintray-plugin/README.md

 * Splits Bintray interactions into separate tasks so you can more easily control which projects do what and target particular tasks in the event of Bintray partial failure.
 * Logs warnings contained in the response body of uploads (`gradle-bintray-plugin` suppresses these warnings).
 * Uses the Gradle Worker API to parallelize uploads.

-## Limitations

-* Assumes that you are using Bintray's automatic content signing.
-See the Bintray docs on the [minimum requirements](https://bintray.com/docs/api/#gpg_signing) to support this.